aragon/aragon-apps/README.md

 ## Contributing

-For some introductory information on what an Aragon app is, and how to build one, please read through the [architecture introduction](https://hack.aragon.org/docs/stack) and [Your first Aragon app](https://hack.aragon.org/docs/tutorial).
+For some introductory information on what an Aragon app is, and how to build one, please read through the [Aragon stack introduction](https://hack.aragon.org/docs/stack) and [Your first Aragon app](https://hack.aragon.org/docs/tutorial).
 The [aragonAPI documentation](https://hack.aragon.org/docs/api-intro) is also available as a reference.

 #### 👋 Get started contributing with a [good first issue](https://github.com/aragon/aragon-apps/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).